 Why Recycled Polyester Is a Tough Nut to Crack

-There are a few problems with polyester (recycled or not) that we can’t look away from.
-Firstly: It’s an oil based fiber, which means it’s made from a limited natural resource.
+There are a few problems with polyester (recycled or not) that we can’t overlook.
+Firstly: it’s an oil based fiber, which means it’s made from a limited natural resource.
 When it’s incinerated – and this is the fate of huge amounts of discarded clothing – this fossil fuel releases carbon dioxide emissions, which have a very negative environmental impact as it contributes to climate change.
-Plastic materials like polyester also decomposes extremely slowly in nature (we’re talking hundreds of years), which makes the issue of a functioning textile waste disposal even more pressing.
+Plastic materials like polyester also decompose extremely slowly in nature (we’re talking hundreds of years), which makes the issue of a functioning textile waste disposal even more pressing.

 That’s one thing.
-Another is the problem of microplastics; you know, those micro sized plastic particles that are released from synthetic materials—such as polyester.
+Another is the problem of microplastics: you know, those micro-sized plastic particles that are released from synthetic materials, such as polyester.
 This becomes an issue when you wash your polyester garments at home, as it (unintentionally) releases the synthetic fibers into nature via the rinse water; they’re basically too small to get caught in the filters at the treatment plants.
-In marine environments, these oil based particles attract toxic chemicals that are not normally soluble in the water, which is how they end up in aquatic animals and—well yes – in us via the food we eat.
+In marine environments, these oil-based particles attract toxic chemicals that are not normally soluble in the water, which is how they end up in aquatic animals and, well yes – in you and me via the food we eat.

 So, the conclusion here might be this: For polyester to exist within a completely closed loop – which would be preferable from a sustainable perspective – we would need a scalable solution for textile-to-textile recycling.
-But until we get there, we’re glad plastic waste, like old bottles, can come to good use in the form of beautiful fashion (just look at this dreamy Totême bag!).
-After all, it’s all about making use of what’s already here.
+But until we get there we’re glad that plastic waste, like old bottles, can come to good use in the form of beautiful fashion (just look at this dreamy Totême bag!).
+After all – it’s all about making use of what’s already here.

 With deadstock Circulose® fabric and local production by Fugeetex, Make it last launches its first product– a timeless jacket reminding of the real luxury of fashion.